Fastest-Coder-First/Weather-Forecast_404-Found/README.md

-# Weather Forecast Command-Line Tool
+# Weather Forecast Command-Line Tool :sunny: :rainy: :umbrella:
 This command-line tool allows you to fetch and display weather forecast data for a specific city using the Open Weather Map API.
 It leverages Python to make API requests, parse the data, and provide a user-friendly output.

 ## Features